NTOUBiomedicalAILAB/PreRisk-CoV2/README.md

 ---

 ## 📊 Input Data Format
-The input consists of protein expression data (CSV format), and the output provides infection risk prediction.
-To ensure compatibility with the prediction pipeline, please format your input CSV as follows:
+The input consists of protein expression data (CSV format), To ensure compatibility with the prediction pipeline, please format your input CSV as follows:

 ### CSV File Structure